 One warning note: if you use CHKDSK on an older hard drive, you may find that your hard drive space was significantly reduced after running the command.
-This result is due to a failing hard drive, as one of the crucial functions that CHKDSK performs is to identify and block bad sectors on the drive.
+This result is due to a failing hard drive, as one of the crucial functions CHKDSK performs is identifying and blocking bad sectors.

-A few bad sectors on an old drive will typically go unnoticed to the user, but if the drive is failing or has serious problems, you could have huge numbers of bad sectors that, when mapped and blocked by CHKDSK, appear to “steal” significant portions of your hard drive’s capacity.
+A few bad sectors on an old drive will typically go unnoticed by the user.
+Still, if the drive is failing or has serious problems, you could have vast numbers of bad sectors that, when mapped and blocked by CHKDSK, appear to “steal” significant portions of your hard drive’s capacity.

 Other Ways to Launch CHKDSK

 If you dislike using the command prompt, there are other ways to invoke CHKDSK on your system.
 Perhaps the easiest is directly through Windows Explorer.

 - Open up “File Explorer,” right-click on the drive you want to check, and select “Properties.”